26days until

 Meetings

-We meet weekly on Tuesdays at the Los Altos United Methodist Church from 7:30-9:00pm.
+We meet weekly on Tuesdays at the Los Altos United Methodist Church, Creekside Center, from 7:30-9:00 pm.

 Interested in Joining?

-Boy Scouting is for boys who are 11 years old, or have completed the fifth grade, or earned the Arrow of Light Award and is at least 10 years old, but is not yet 18 years old..
-Boys experience a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster to achieve the BSA's objectives of developing character, citizenship, and personal fitness.
+Youth can join Scouts BSA if they are at least 10 years old, currently in the fifth grade and register on or after March 1st; OR have earned the Arrow of Light Award and are at least 10 years old, OR are age 11 but have not reached age 18.
+Scouts experience a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster to achieve the BSA's objectives of developing character, citizenship, and personal fitness.
 Camping, fun with friends -- and more.
 It’s the adventure of a lifetime.
-Give your son a valuable gift by encouraging him to join Boy Scouting today.
-The time you invest in him today will make a difference in the person he becomes tomorrow.
+Give your child a valuable gift by encouraging them to join Scouting today.
+The time you invest in them today will make a difference in the person they become tomorrow.

 Adult Leadership